mthiebaux/JSNtemplate/README.md

 ## *Process*

 Experimental app.
-Implementing an interactive server console, push notifications, and client to client exchange.
+Using node process object to implement an interactive server console, push notifications, and client to client exchange.

 ## Installation